Mansion Hill-James Madison Park Neighborhood Small Cap TIF Loan Program

 - Property after renovation shall contain no more than three units, with at least one unit being owner occupied.

-- Ten year Note secured by second mortgage on the property.
+- Ten year Note secured by subordinated mortgage.

 - 0% interest.